ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 <p align="center"><img src="assets/week6/backend_running.png" alt="accessibility text"></p>

 #### Deploy Backend Flask app from AWS CLI
-To deploy the backend-flask container as a service via AWS CLI, we will need the json file `service-backend-flask.json` with the updated information of sg and subs. [service-backend-flask.json]() -->FIX!!
+To deploy the backend-flask container as a service via AWS CLI, we will need the json file `service-backend-flask.json` with the updated information of sg and subs. :point_right: [service-backend-flask.json](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/aws/json/service-backend-flask.json)

 Command to create the service: